silver13/H8mini_blue_board/README.md

 _The last 2 posts refer to windows and keil only_

+This port supports both acro only and dual mode.
+To enable acro only, an option exist in config.h.

 The H8 uses a stm32f030 and a XN297L 3 wire radio.
 The XN297L is differerent from the XN297 in that is supports 250K rate, and the dabug registers are different.
 A register option can be used to make the xn297L compatible with nrf24 directly. (not tested) [XN297L datasheet](https://drive.google.com/file/d/0B3AKcbg1PFrnbHRXMzUzUUFmUFk/view?pref=2&pli=1) (use google translate)

 ### Flashing instructions